-Hostel dorm-type accommodation doesn’t really exist in Cuba so renting private rooms in the homes of people who have a special licence to run what is effectively a small guesthouse (casa particular) is the best value you can really find.
+Hostel dorm-type accommodation doesn’t really exist in Cuba.
+Therefore renting private rooms in the homes of people who have a special licence to run what is effectively a small guesthouse (casa particular) is the best value you can really find.
 As a result paying for accommodation will take up a sizeable chunk of that budget.
-If you’re travelling solo that can be a real pain but couples or groups travelling together may be able to get by on less than $35 per day by sharing rooms and splitting costs.
+If you’re travelling solo that can be a real pain.
+However couples or groups travelling together may be able to get by on quite a bit less than $35 per day by sharing rooms and splitting costs.

 Cuba’s travel industry is still in its relative infancy but it is growing quickly and there are lots of different trips and excursions you can do in almost all the main travel destinations now.
 While it’s not quite North Korea, it’s not that easy to have a totally independent travel experience in Cuba so you will find yourself having to pay for more organised trips than in other countries.
-By upping your budget to $45/day you’ll have more freedom to take up these options on a virtually daily basis and it’d be a wise option anyway if you’re travelling alone given the lack of hostel/couchsurfing options.
+By upping your budget to $45/day you’ll have more freedom to take up these options on a virtually daily basis and it’d be a wise option anyway if you’re travelling alone given it’s not an easy country to meet other travellers.

 Transport by Astro Bus (mostly for locals) – $2/hour travelled